Proteusiq/saa/README.md

 # Saa
 > _Making Time Speak!_ 🎙️
-Translating time into human-friendly spoken expressions
+Translating time into colloquial spoken expressions

 ![Saa OpenJourny](watch.png)

-**Saa** allows you to effortlessly translate time into human-friendly spoken expressions.
+**Saa** allows you to effortlessly translate time into colloquial spoken expressions.
 The word `saa` means `hour|time` in Swahili, and this package aims to humanify time expression across languages.
 It is build using pure Python standard libraries.

 ```python
 from datetime import time